Jianxff/svo_pro_universal/README.md

 And now it supports:
 - mono/stereo visual-odometry
-- mono/stereo visual-intertial-odometry
+- mono/stereo visual-inertial-odometry

 What is on working:
-- mono/stereo visual-intertial-SLAM
+- mono/stereo visual-inertial-SLAM
-- mono/stereo visual-intertial-SLAM with loop closure
+- mono/stereo visual-inertial-SLAM with loop closure

 **No Bundle-Adjustment**.
 **Still on working**.